paser-group/continuous-secsoft/software-quality-assurance/workshops/Workshop1.md

 A secuirty weakness is also referred to as a security vulnerability.
 It is a coding pattern that violates the property of confidentiality, integrity, or availability.
 A security vulnerability is a kind of software bug.

 Security weaknesses can be indentified using two ways: manual inspection by an expert and automated tools.
 Today, we will use an automated tool called Bandit.
+A lot of static analysis tools do exist as listed on the [OWASP webpage](https://owasp.org/www-community/Source_Code_Analysis_Tools).

 ### In-class Hands-on Experience